Man Doing Electrical Repair On A Home Being Refurnished

 ARV = $275,000

-Note that you must be prepared for unexpected costs due to hidden damage, particularly in fixer-uppers.
-It's not uncommon for issues to appear "beneath the surface," such as treating for mold or termites.
+Remember, you must be prepared for unexpected costs due to hidden damage, particularly in fixer-uppers.
+It’s not uncommon for issues to appear beneath the surface, such as mold or termites.
 These or other issues can significantly change the renovation estimate of your property and potentially increase the ARV of your home.

-Experts recommend following the 70% rule for flipping projects.
+Experts recommend following the 70% rule for house-flipping projects.

 In other words, no purchase price at the beginning of a project should exceed 70% of the ARV minus estimated repair costs.
 Following this rule ensures that you'll make at least a 30% return on your investment: